 Abstract

-We aimed to estimate the effectiveness of influenza and 23-valent pneumococcal polysaccharide vaccination on reducing the burden of community-acquired lower respiratory tract infection (LRTI) among older people with diabetes, and whether this varied by chronic kidney disease (CKD) status.
-We used linked UK electronic health records for a retrospective cohort study of 190 492 patients ≥65 years with diabetes mellitus and no history of renal replacement therapy, 1997-2011.
+OBJECTIVE: We aimed to estimate the effectiveness of influenza and 23-valent pneumococcal polysaccharide vaccination on reducing the burden of community-acquired lower respiratory tract infection (LRTI) among older people with diabetes, and whether this varied by chronic kidney disease (CKD) status.
+RESEARCH DESIGN AND METHODS: We used linked UK electronic health records for a retrospective cohort study of 190 492 patients ≥65 years with diabetes mellitus and no history of renal replacement therapy, 1997-2011.
 We included community-acquired LRTIs managed in primary or secondary care.
 Infection incidence rate ratios were estimated using the Poisson regression.
 Pneumococcal vaccine effectiveness (VE) was calculated as (1-effect measure).
 To estimate influenza VE, a ratio-of-ratios analysis (winter effectiveness/summer effectiveness) was used to address confounding by indication.
 Final VE estimates were stratified according to estimated glomerular filtration rate and proteinuria status.
-Neither influenza nor pneumococcal vaccine uptake varied according to CKD status.
+RESULTS: Neither influenza nor pneumococcal vaccine uptake varied according to CKD status.
 Pneumococcal VE was 22% (95% CI 11% to 31%) against community-acquired pneumonia for the first year after vaccination, but was negligible after 5 years.
 In the ratio-of-ratios analysis, current influenza vaccination had 7% effectiveness for preventing community-acquired LRTI (95% CI 3 to 12).
 Pneumococcal VE was lower among patients with a history of proteinuria than among patients without proteinuria (p=0.04), but otherwise this study did not identify variation in pneumococcal or influenza VE by markers of CKD.
-The public health benefits of influenza vaccine may be modest among older people with diabetes.
+CONCLUSIONS: The public health benefits of influenza vaccine may be modest among older people with diabetes.
 Pneumococcal vaccination protection against community-acquired pneumonia declines swiftly: alternative vaccination schedules should be investigated.

 Item Type | Article |